|

 A week later 400 fans were on hand to view the unpublicized,

-In 7 innings, he pitched a perfect game and struck out
+7 innings, he pitched a perfect game and struck out 19 batters.

-Sometimes during our games they are subjected to a little
+during our games they are subjected to a little of what is

 Eddie